Permutations avoiding sets of patterns with long monotone subsequences: When

-Note that this means that $P(p)$ and $Q(p)$ consist of two parts, the first $k-2$ columns (``the front''), and then a ``tail'', that is, a sequence of the remaining columns, which are all of length one.
+Note that this means that $P(p)$ and $Q(p)$ consist of two parts.
+One part consists of the first $k-2$ columns, which we will call the {\em front}, and the remaining columns, which are all of height one.
+We will call this second part the {\em tail}.
 As we said above, in $Q(p)$, the content of this second part is known.
-Therefore, to specify $p$, it suffices to select the content of the ``tail'' of $P(p)$ in ${n\choose n-i}$ ways, then select the front of $P(p)$ and $Q(p)$ in at most $(k-2)^{2i}$ ways.
+Therefore, to specify $p$, it suffices to select the content of the tail of $P(p)$ in ${n\choose n-i}$ ways, then select the front of $P(p)$ and $Q(p)$ in at most $(k-2)^{2i}$ ways.
 This leads to the upper bound

-We still have to show that the exponential order of the sequence $\av_n(A_{k,k})$ is at least $(k-2)^2+1$.
-In order to do so, consider all pairs $(P,Q)$ of Standard Young Tableaux of size $n$ and of the same shape that satisfy the following criteria \begin{enumerate} \item For all $j\geq k-1$, the $j$th column is of length one, (these columns form the tail of the tableau), and \item the tail of $Q$ consists of the largest $t$ elements of the set $[n]$, where $t$ is the length of the tail, and \item the first $k-2$ entries in the first row of $P$ are the entries $1,2,\cdots ,k-2$. \end{enumerate}

-We will need two well-known facts about the Robinson-Schensted correspondence.
-First, $p_i > p_{i+1} $ (that is, $i$ is a {\em descent} in $p$) if and only if the row that contains $i+1$ in $Q(p)$ is strictly below the row that contains $i$ in $Q(p)$ (that is, $i$ is a descent in $Q(p)$).
-Second, if $p$ is an involution, then $P(p)=Q(p)$.
-In particular, there is a natural bijection from the set of all $12\cdots (k-1)$-avoiding involutions of length $n$, and Standard Young Tableaux on $n$ boxes that have at most $k-2$ columns.
-Let $I_n(12\cdots (k-1))$ denote the number of such objects.

-Permutations $p$ whose tableaux $(P(p),Q(p))$ satisfy these criteria clearly avoid $A_{k,k}$, since they do not have a descent once they reach the first entry of rank $k-1$.
-Indeed, their first $n-t$ entries will fill the {\em front} of $P(p)$, so they will all have rank $k-2$ or less, after which they will end in an increasing subsequence.
-On the other hand, containing a pattern in $A_{k,k}$ requires a descent after an entry of rank $k-1$ or higher.
-The number of such permutations for which the length of the first row of the tableaux is $\ell$ is

-Indeed, we can choose any $\ell-(k-2)$-element subset of $\{k-1,k,\cdots,n\}$ for the tail of $P(p)$, and we can choose any Standard Young Tableaux of at most $k-2$ columns on $n-\ell$ boxes for the front of $P(p)$ outside the first row.
-On the other hand, the front of $Q(p)$ can be any SYT of $k-2$ columns on $n-\ell+k-2$ boxes.